Harry Potter and the Darkest Vindications

 "Well, you called them Muggles.
 Er… what are Muggles?"

 "Oh, yes, of course you wouldn't know.
-Muggles are a term that we use for people that can not use magic."
+'Muggle' is a term that we use to describe people who can not use magic."

 "But, you must be mistaken, ma'am.
 I can't use magic.
 I'm just…."